Robert Burns Woodward

 Robert Burns Woodward ForMemRS HFRSE (April 10, 1917 – July 8, 1979) was an American organic chemist.
-He is considered by many to be the most preeminent synthetic organic chemist of the twentieth century, having made many key contributions to the subject, especially in the synthesis of complex natural products and the determination of their molecular structure.
-He also worked closely with Roald Hoffmann on theoretical studies of chemical reactions.
+He is considered by many to be the preeminent synthetic organic chemist of the twentieth century, having made many key contributions to the subject, especially in the synthesis of complex natural products and the determination of their molecular structure.
+He worked closely with Roald Hoffmann on theoretical studies of chemical reactions.
 He was awarded the Nobel Prize in Chemistry in 1965.

 Early life and education

 Woodward was born in Boston, Massachusetts, on April 10, 1917.
 He was the son of Margaret Burns (an immigrant from Scotland who claimed to be a descendant of the poet, Robert Burns) and her husband, Arthur Chester Woodward, himself the son of Roxbury apothecary, Harlow Elliot Woodward.

 His father was one of the many victims of the 1918 influenza pandemic.